MarcinDotNet/ApiWithCache/README.md

  https://localhost:7290/HackerNews/bestStories/40

  Assumptions:
-  - data on hackerrank service is not changing to often
+  - data on hackernews service is not changing to often
   - initial data load is not to big
   - service users can wait a little until data will be accessible
   - not disturbing external server perfomance is a priority